AxlLind/compiler-construction/README.md

-## Compiler Construction
+# A complete compiler in Scala
 This repo contains the compiler I created in the course [Compiler Construction](https://www.kth.se/student/kurser/kurs/DD2488?l=en) at KTH, completely written in Scala.
 The course involved you creating a complete compiler for a simple language.
 This included all steps of a classic compiler structure:
 - Lexer
 - Parser
 - Name Analysis
 - Type Checking
-- Code generation
+- Code generation (JVM bytecode)

 This compiler along with the individual project earned me an `A` in the course.
-While simple, this is a real, somewhat functioning language targeting the JVM.
+While simple, this is a real, somewhat usable language targeting the JVM.
 See the last paragraph for an example program!

 ## Individual project - A garbage collected C-backend from scratch
 The course concluded with an individual project where you implemented a non-trivial extension to the compiler.
 You were free to propose any extension you wanted (see [proposal](./project-proposal.md)).
 For my project I implemented an alternative backend to the compiler.
 This backend outputs C code instead of JVM bytecode.
 Due to the language supporting inheritance and garbage collection this was quite complicated.
 I had to implement inhertiance from scratch in C and write a simple garbage collector in pure C (see [gc.h](./gc.h)).